ramyma/a8r8/README.md

 **Update:** Added one click installer for Windows `install-docker.ps1`, check [installation steps](#docker) for details.

-#### Windows (EXPERIMENTAL / BROKEN)

-1. Clone this repo and open a terminal at the root directory
-2. Run `install.ps1` in a powershell window

 Keep in mind this hasn't been tested, please report any issues [here](https://github.com/ramyma/a8r8/discussions/5)

 #### Docker